Separation properties of topological spaces. #

 - ⋯ = ⋯

-A topological space is called an R₀ space, if Specializes
+A topological space is called an R₀ space, if Specializes relation is symmetric.

-In other words, given two points x y : X
+In other words, given two points x y : X,

-if every neighborhood of y
+if every neighborhood of y contains x, then every neighborhood of x contains y.

 - specializes_symmetric : Symmetric Specializes